 - Allow for good air circulation.

-- Butternut – http://amzn.to/14sske3 and Cushaws – These last a really long time and may last longer then 6-8 months if stored properly.
+- Butternut and Cushaws – These last a really long time and may last longer than 6-8 months if stored properly.